It's great to have you here, Rush Limbos, serving humanity simply by showing up.

 It turns out that it was a transgender who walked in.

-It was not a man, it was a man who thought he was a woman, and the woman who complained was thrown out of her gym.
+It was a man who thought he was a woman and the woman who complained was thrown out of her gym.

 Not the guy who wants to be thought of as a woman who entered the women's locker room.